boltmq/console/admin/graphql/README.md

 type TopicsEdge {
 	# A cursor used for pagination
 	cursor: ID!
-	# The character represented by this friendship edge
+	# The character represented by this edge
 	node: Topic
 }